bensanmorris/benchmark_monitor/README.md

 next, perform 10 more runs of the benchmark and, after each build, run an analysis to see if the benchmark results indicate a slowdown:
 ```
 (in a windows cmd prompt)
-for /L %a in (1,1,10) Do Release\max_sub_array.exe --benchmark_out=%aresults.json && ..\rolling_compare.py -d . -w 6
+for /L %a in (1,1,10) Do Release\max_sub_array.exe --benchmark_out=%aresults.json && ..\benchmark_monitor.py -d . -w 6
 ```

 **Finally, you can simulate a noisy environment by re-running the experiment whilst performing other tasks on your machine.
 If you do this then you should decrease the alpha value as described above.**

 # Improvements (Future Work)

-1. **Improved spike / trough removal** - currently uses median filtering but other forms of filtering should be explored that remove high frequency spikes and troughs whilst preserving low frequency step changes
-2. **Removing background noise** - step changes in benchmark performance can occurr when the benchmark machine consistently slows down (or speeds up).
+1. **Removing background noise** - step changes in benchmark performance can occurr when the benchmark machine consistently slows down (or speeds up).
 This can be removed using signal processing techniques (i.e. spectral subtraction) if the noise signal can be captured in parralel with the benchmark.
 This might be done by capturing a "tick" sample at regular intervals during the course of running each benchmark that can be subtracted from the benchmark signal (where the benchmark signal = clean signal + noise signal)
-3. Explore ["Core clock cycles"](https://software.intel.com/content/www/us/en/develop/articles/intel-performance-counter-monitor.html) - described by Agner Fogg and available on Intel CPUs that appear independent of the clock frequency (which can vary depending on load).
+2. Explore ["Core clock cycles"](https://software.intel.com/content/www/us/en/develop/articles/intel-performance-counter-monitor.html) - described by Agner Fogg and available on Intel CPUs that appear independent of the clock frequency (which can vary depending on load).